revolist/revogrid-docs/gantt/internal-tools-gantt.md

 - What moves if finance needs two more days to review billing rules?
 - Which release milestone has changed since the plan was agreed?

-RevoGantt combines an editable, virtualized grid with a synchronized timeline.
+RevoGrid Gantt combines an editable, virtualized grid with a synchronized timeline.
 It can represent task hierarchy, dependencies, milestones, assignments, calendars, workload context, progress, and baselines.
 Your application decides which of those capabilities belong in the workflow and which source provides each field.

 ## A practical cross-functional workflow